varabyte/kobweb/README.md

 Every page method provides access to its `PageContext` via the `rememberPageContext()` method.

-A page's context provides it access to a router, allowing you to navigate to other pages, as well as other dynamic information about the current page's URL (discussed in the following sections).
+A page's context provides it access to a router, allowing you to navigate to other pages, as well as other dynamic information about the current page's URL (discussed in the next section).

 ```kotlin
 @Page